 If you’d like to stay close to the Burj Khalifa, The Ritz Carlton is just over a mile away and features some stunning views of the Dubai skyline and the surrounding beaches.

-If you’re looking for something fun to do during your family holiday to Dubai then head over to the Aquaventure Waterpark on the Palm Jumeirah.
+If you’re looking for something fun to do during your family holiday to Dubai or city break then head over to the Aquaventure Waterpark on the Palm Jumeirah.
 The park is situated in the grounds of the luxurious Atlantis, The Palm hotel.

 Rated as the number one waterpark in the Middle East, Aquaventure features some of the world’s most adventurous water slides.
 Explore the mysterious tunnels at the Tower of Neptune, soar through the clouds on the longest zip line in the Middle East or feed some exotic and friendly marine life.

 Aquaventure water park is known all over the Middle East and is a great day out for all family holidays to Dubai.

 For more information about travelling to Dubai with kids and toddlers, head over to our blog.